Published in Collaboratoin

 Originally posted on my Twitter in Indonesian 👉🏻 Link to thread

 As the only designer in my pillar, which consists of 11 squads with 12+ PMs, apart from the project-level meetings, most of my meetings here are 1on1.
-Because of that, this is the points that I feel are the most appropriate to discuss on 1on1.
+Because of that, there are the points that I feel are the most appropriate to discuss in 1on1.